The Major General W. Thomas Rice Center for Leader Development

 Virginia Tech is the first land-grant university in the nation to successfully combine the leadership development elements embedded within a corps experience together with existing ROTC curricular to produce a program of study so rigorous it has been recognized by the award of a minor in leadership studies.
 The center, however, does more than just study leadership; its primary mission is to train young men and women to lead while it fosters the growth of leadership-related programs and initiatives at the university.

-Since its founding in 1872, the university has been developing young men and women into military, business, and industry leaders.
+Since its founding in 1872, the university has developed young men and women into military, business, and industry leaders.
 Our graduates include seven Medal of Honor recipients; nearly 100 generals; thousands of teachers, university professors, engineers, researchers, and medical professionals; and countless corporate and industry officers.

-The Mission of the Rice Center for Leader Development is to foster the next generation of public leaders by integrating theory and practice through scholarly dialogue and experiential learning in the areas of leadership, civic responsibility, service, and moral values, contributing to the development of informed and responsible individuals who are committed to making a difference, in their nation, and in the world.
+The mission of the Rice Center for Leader Development is to foster the next generation of public leaders by integrating theory and practice through scholarly dialogue and experiential learning in the areas of leadership, civic responsibility, service, and moral values to contribute to the development of informed and responsible individuals who are committed to making a difference in their nation and the world.